goodship1/Competitive/README.md

 # Competitive
-A collection of Competitive programming solutions
+A collection of Competitive programming solutions using Python